Most people would agree maxing out a credit card is bad idea.

 Credit score providers — and you should, too.

 FICO and VantageScore, the two primary credit score providers, consider your credit utilization when calculating your credit score.
-Each has a varied model and calculates your credit score in a different way: FICO says your credit utilization can affect up to 30 percent of your credit score, while VantageScore says it’s is a “highly influential” factor.
+Each has a varied model and calculates your credit score in a different way: FICO says your credit utilization can affect up to 30% of your credit score, while VantageScore says it’s is a “highly influential” factor.

 If you have a low credit utilization rate, credit score providers see it as strong indicator of your financial responsibility.
 It means you’re managing your existing credit well and that you’re less of a risk when it comes to future credit and loans.